 Check out these LGBTQ-friendly vocational schools and the types of programs they offer:

 - Altierus Career College—Health care, skilled trades, and information technology

 - American Career College—Health care

 - Brookline College—Health care, business, legal studies, and criminal justice

-- City College—Health care, legal studies, and media
+- City College—Business, health care, legal studies, and media

 - Coyne College—Skilled trades and health care